victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 On the other hand, native mobile apps can sometimes provide more security.

-As an example, here's what it looks like to visit the website and the Play store pages for the French government service France Identités:
+As an example, here's what the website and the Play store pages for the French government service France Identités look like:
 [screenshots of web page and play store page]

 These screenshots are for an Android phone using Mozilla Firefox.
 Different phones and browsers will have slight variations but the main differences between web pages and app stores will be the same.

-The app store does offer a more trustworthy interface for the end user: the app is labelled by Google as a government app, and the reviews on the app help making sure it's not a scam.
+The app store does offer a more trustworthy interface for the end user: the app is labelled by Google as a government app, and the reviews on the app help make sure it's not a scam.

 I believe that it doesn't have to be this way, and that with a few simple design changes, we could make government websites and services easier to identify reliably on the open web, thus making them more trustworthy.